Miracle At Henrietta: Londonist Visits The Christmassiest Bar In London

 A very Christmassy room

 Are the drinks Christmassy too?
 And how!
 The menu (styled like a Christmas card, obvs) bids you to sample your way through a cornucopia of OTT eggnogs, mulled wine fizzes, cranberry sauce cosmos and 'Naughty' and 'Nice' shots.
-It makes a sloe gin fizz or a Snowball look positively drab.
+All served up in uber chintzy festive drinkware.
+It makes a sloe gin fizz or a Snowball look like Dry January.

 A white Christmas tree and glow up Santa

 What's the best drink?
-Very much a split decision between the table!
-Everyone wanted to try that Snowball Old Fashioned which, alas, was no-show.
-But winners on the night were the Holiday Spiked Chai (a kind of espresso martini on steroids served in a ceramic barrel with fa la la written on it); the Elfing Around (a bubbly aperitif tinged with a mulled wine reduction, and which elves almost certainly drink at weddings); and the Jingle Balls Nog — the kind of over-boozed soup that your drunken uncle would cobble together as his eighth drink on Christmas Eve.
+When we visited in 2002, it was very much a split decision between the table.
+Everyone wanted to try that Snowball Old Fashioned which, alas, was a no-show.
+But winners on the night were the Holiday Spiked Chai (a kind of espresso martini on steroids served in a ceramic barrel with 'Fa La La' written on it); the Elfing Around (a bubbly aperitif tinged with a mulled wine reduction, and which elves almost certainly drink at weddings); and the Jingle Balls Nog — the kind of over-boozed soup your drunken uncle would cobble together as his eighth drink of the night at the family get together.

-And they cost how much? £13 or £14 (shots are £5).
+And they cost how much?
+Drinks are £13/£14 (shots are £5).
 Which, for the quality of the drinks, is not at all bad.

 Neon Santa on a bike and Xmas t rex